Last updated: 9 Dec 2022

 The exterior is a familiar landmark in Banstead, and as can be seen from the photographs below, it has not changed

-If you have any photographs of the bank during rebuilding, or have any stories you can tell us, please email us at
+If you have any photographs of the bank during rebuilding, or have any stories you can tell us,

 The Banstead area has four distinct areas of Commons which were the subject of a long legal battle in the late 1800s.
 These are: